madelinecr/toki-pona-dictionary-json/README.md

 There is no need to run this script unless you're changing the values in the dictionary or parts of speech text files.
 The generated JSON files have been added to version control and are available in the root of this project.
-Simply download them from Github through the web UI if you are an application developer and want to use them in your own projects.
+If you are an application developer or want to use the JSON dictionary for a project, simply download them from Github on this page.